Charlie McAvoy Game Preview: Bruins vs. Blue Jackets

-The Boston Bruins, with Charlie McAvoy, will be on the ice Monday at 7:00 PM ET, and they'll be facing the Columbus Blue Jackets.
-Thinking about a wager on McAvoy?
-We have numbers and figures to assist you.
+The Boston Bruins, including Charlie McAvoy, will be in action Sunday at 7:00 PM ET, and they'll be facing the Columbus Blue Jackets.
+Prop bets for McAvoy are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.